Updated: June 14, 2018

 First Presbyterian Announces GriefShare

-Community members who have experienced the death of someone close are invited to a 13-week GriefShare program to be held at First Presbyterian Church of Maumee, 200 E. Broadway St., which began on Tuesday, February 20.
+Community members who have experienced the death of someone close are invited to a 13-week GriefShare program to be held at First Presbyterian Church of Maumee, 200 E. Broadway St., which began in February.
 Participants can join at anytime.

 GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 The people of the church provide a meal for GriefShare participants at 6:00 p.m.
 The official program begins at 6:30 and concludes at 8:00 p.m.
 Other than a small workbook fee, the class is free and open to anyone, not just church members.

 This nondenominational group features biblical teaching on grief and recovery topics.
 The video seminar features nationally respected grief experts and real-life stories, followed by a small group discussion.
 Past participants have related how helpful the information and follow-up discussions were to them.